Services Performed by Our Practice

 Dental implants are the standard of care for tooth replacement.
 We work with a great team of surgeons who will surgically place the implant.
-After a period of healing, we will then fabricate a custom-made crown that connects to the implant, leaving you with a brand new tooth.
-Implants have the ability to stabilize dentures, make bridges, and completely restore lost dentition.
+After a period of healing, we will then fabricate a crown that connects to the implant, leaving you with a brand new tooth.
+Implants can also stabilize dentures, make bridges, and completely restore lost dentition.

 Porcelain Inlays and Onlays

 These restorations are indicated for the same reasons that gold inlays and onlays are.
 They have the same benefits with the added esthetic improvements.
-They provide the same biocompatibility as well as a perfect shade selection and are ideal for the premolar teeth.
-The only draw back is that they are more brittle than gold, so they do have a higher chance of fracture.
-With ideal placement, they will provide a long lasting restoration.
+They provide the same biocompatibility as well as a perfect shade selection.
+Porcelain inlays and onlays are ideal for the premolar teeth.
+The only draw back is that they are somewhat more brittle than gold, so they do have a higher chance of fracture.
+With ideal placement, they will provide a long lasting restoration of your teeth.

--Our dental radiographs ( also called x-rays) provide the lowest radiation possible.
+Our dental radiographs ( also called x-rays) provide the lowest radiation possible.
 F speed film is minimally invasive and provides great diagnostic imaging.
 Our exams and x-rays are offered at an affordable price.
 We purposefully keep our prices low to encourage people to come to regular dental check-ups and cleanings.
 Preventative dental appointments are very valuable and we advocate strongly for bi-annual visits.
-Oral cancer screening and head and neck exams are also an important reason to see your dentist regularly, so any abnormal changes can be detected early.

 Occlusal guard is a broad term in dentistry.
 At our office, we make a variety of guards used for many situations including athletics, grinding, and TMJ pain.
 These ae much different than over the counter “night guards” or mold to fit athletic “mouth pieces.”
 Occlusal guards use different materials of plastic liners can be custom made for your dental arch to prevent tooth wear and damage to your TMJ.
 If you have sensitive teeth, TMJ pain, or just want an athletic guard, we will have options for you.

 Clinical Crown Lengthening

-Clinical Crown Lengthening (CCL) is a periodontal surgery that allows dentists to lengthen teeth that are fractured and increase the tooth structure above the bone level, so a crown or a filling can be done.
+Clinical Crown Lengthening (CCL) is a periodontal surgery that allows dentists to lengthen teeth that are fractured and increase the tooth structure above the bone level, so that a crown or a filling can be done.
 A small amount of bone is removed from around the tooth.
-There is then more tooth structure available to fully restore the tooth.
-CCL may be an option to save a badly fractured tooth or decayed tooth.
+Once this is done, there is more tooth structure available to fully restore the tooth.
+CCL may be an option to save a badly fractured tooth or a badly decayed tooth.
 Ask us for more details if you believe this might work for your situation!

 Partial dentures are made to replace lost teeth while using your remaining teeth as anchors.
 They have great retention in the right clinical situation, and can look natural as well.
 When teeth are lost, much more force is exerted on the remaining teeth, which is why we recommend always replacing lost teeth to prevent damage to healthy teeth.
 This is a great option that is very affordable for patients.